 The wind turbines in Feluy are not the first the Unilin Group has had built.
 There are three at the IVC site in Avelgem as well.
 Our One Home sustainability strategy places a strong focus on renewable energy.
-This is crucial if we are to meet our targets: a 42% reduction in CO2 emissions by 2030 and becoming fully climate neutral by 2050.
+This is crucial if we are to meet our targets: a 42% reduction in CO2 emissions by 2030.

 Today 43% of our energy is generated from green sources but we want to keep growing that share.
 That is why for all Unilin Group sites, local energy teams are researching the best way to supply sustainable energy.
 Sometimes solar panels are the best option but biomass plants are also in the picture.

 In Feluy we opted for wind turbines “because of the higher power and availability”, plant manager Sébastien Hennart explains.
 The green power makes the production process of our insulation more environment-friendly which, in turn, makes homes and other commercial buildings more energy-efficient.
 Win-win all around.

 At the moment we are looking into the possibility of building wind turbines at other sites as well.
 For every potential project our experts carry out extensive research and draw up a risk and impact assessment to also determine the effect on the neighbourhood.
 And that is how we continue to take steps towards our goal of carbon neutrality.